bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 - `Alt-d`, delete forward one word

-**Note**, the above `Alt`-mappings function correctly with Neovim and GUI-based versions of Vim (such gVim), but do not work with terminal Vim.
+**Note**, the above `Alt`-mappings function correctly with Neovim and GUI-based versions of Vim (such gVim), but may not work with terminal Vim.